pulp/pulp_docker/docs/tech-reference/distributor.rst

 * **manifest_list_amd64_tags** *(object)* - dictionary of key-value pairs, where key is the tag of the manifest list, and value is an array of the digest and schema version of the corresponding image manifest for amd64 architecture and platform linux OS.
+                                            This is needed to support older docker clients.
 * **protected** *(bool)* - whether or not the repository should be protected by an entitlement certificate.